Skip to content

 Wanting to see exactly what’s in the dynamic symmetry package and how to use the grids?
 Please check out the article link below with a video that will start from the download process and show you each folder and file.
 You’ll learn how to use them in various software programs, light tables, and see how it’s all tied together to create a grid ecosystem for your art.

-DYNAMIC SYMMETRY IN FINE ART PHOTOGRAPHY
+USING DYNAMIC SYMMETRY IN FINE ART PHOTOGRAPHY COMPOSITION

 Back to Summary